 There are no assets accumulated in a trust that meets the criteria of paragraph 4 of GASB Statement 75.
-Effective July 1, 2008, an OPEB trust fund was statutorily established; however, this plan is not administered as a trust and no plan assets have been accumulated as of June 30, 2023.
+Effective July 1, 2008, an OPEB trust fund was statutorily established; however, this plan is not administered as a trust and no plan assets have been accumulated as of June 30, 2024.
 The plan is funded on a "pay-as-you-go basis" under which the contributions to the plan are generally made at about the same time and in about the same amount as benefit payments become due.

-Medical Benefits: Retirees under age 65 can elect coverage under the following plans:
+Medical Benefits: Retirees under the age of 65 can elect coverage under the following plans:

 - BCBS Pelican HRA

 - BCBS Magnolia Local/Local Plus

 - BCBS Magnolia Open Access

-- Vantage Medical Home HMO
+- Vantage Medical Home HMO (no longer offered after December 31, 2023)

-Retirees 65 and over can elect coverage under the following plans:
+Retirees age 65 and over can elect coverage under the following plans:

 - BCBS Pelican HRA

 - BCBS Magnolia Local/Local Plus

 - BCBS Magnolia Open Access

-- Vantage Medical Home HMO
+- Vantage Medical Home HMO (Premium/Standard/Basic) (no longer offered after December 31, 2023)

 - People's Medicare Advantage HMO

-- Vantage Medicare Advantage HMO (Premium/Standard/Basic)
+- Vantage Medical Home HMO (no longer offered after December 31, 2023)

 - BCBS Medicare Advantage HMO (varies by region)

 - Humana Medicare Advantage HMO (varies by region)

-• Via Benefits HRA
+- Via Benefits HRA